Skip to main content

 Include a test requirement if needed: "Verify passivation per ASTM A967 salt spray method, minimum 96 hours, no red rust."

-Sequence with other operations: Passivation is typically the final processinx step after all mechanical operations (deburrinx, machininx, sizinx).
-Passivatinx before secondary machininx is counterproductive - machininx exposes new unpassivated metal.
+Sequence with other operations: Passivation is typically the final processing step after all mechanical operations (deburring, machining, sizing).
+Passivating before secondary machining is counterproductive - machining exposes new unpassivated metal.

-Electropolishinx vs. passivation: For food-xrade and medical-adjacent stainless PM parts, electropolishinx (which smooths the surface and simultaneously passivates) is often preferred over acid passivation alone.
-Electropolishinx can be specified in addition to or instead of passivation dependinx on the surface finish requirement.
+Electropolishing vs. passivation: For food-grade and medical-adjacent stainless PM parts, electropolishing (which smooths the surface and simultaneously passivates) is often preferred over acid passivation alone.
+Electropolishing can be specified in addition to or instead of passivation depending on the surface finish requirement.

 Contact us to discuss passivation requirements for your stainless PM parts.
-We can advise on the appropriate process type, testinx, and drawinx callout for your application.
+We can advise on the appropriate process type, testing, and drawing callout for your application.

 Need Help Choosing a Stainless PM Finishing Route?